rivaas-dev/rivaas/app/README.md

 Logs requests with timing, status codes, and client IPs.
 Requires a `*slog.Logger` to be provided.

-**Note:** The app package automatically configures access logging through its unified observability recorder when `WithLogger()` is used.
+**Note:** The app package automatically configures access logging through its unified observability recorder when `WithLogging()` is used.
 Manual access logging middleware is only needed for custom configurations.

 ### Recovery